 We know that finding a mattress that provides both support and comfort is a tough challenge, and that it is even harder to find one that might be covered by Medicare.

 That is why we’re here to help.
 Only some types of mattresses are covered by Medicare, and only some Medicare plans might cover the price of a mattress.

-So, knowing what will qualify you for Medicare mattress coverage, and where to start is important.
-We’ll point you in the right direction.
+So, knowing what will qualify for Medicare mattress coverage, and where to start is important.
+We’ll point them in the right direction.